dominodatalab/reference-project-finetune-falcon40b/README.md

 This project requires the following [compute environments](https://docs.dominodatalab.com/en/latest/user_guide/f51038/environments/) to be present.
 Also please ensure the [‘Automatically make compatible with Domino’](https://docs.dominodatalab.com/en/latest/user_guide/4e0c34/create-a-domino-environment-with-a-pre-built-image/) checkbox is selected and create the environment afresh instead of duplicating an existing environment that does not use the same base image and dependencies.

+** Please provision enough storage for the workspace.
+On disc the model occupies ~85GB. **

 ### hf-falcon-40b
 **Environment Base**